u89012/cut_to_files/README.md

 Cuts a (large) string into files at the markers provided; usually comes handy when generating massive amounts of code and need a way to split the output into separate files during the post-process.

+Two line markers (place on any line on column 0) are available:

+* creates new files
++ appends to existing files

 ## Requirements